Skip to Content

 Effect of Withdrawal on Eligibility

-Unearned federal aid is returned based on the following formula: 100 percent minus percent of aid earned multiplied by the amount of aid disbursed toward institutional charges.
-When Federal aid is unearned, students may owe an additional debit balance beyond what has been captured during the refund process.
-If an additional debit balance is owed, students will be billed by the Business Office.
+When Federal aid is unearned, a student may owe an additional debit balance beyond what has been captured during the refund process.
+If a student owes an additional debit balance, they will be billed by the Business Office.
 Additionally, a student may need to repay Title IV funds that they receive over direct costs.
-If so, another invoice along with an Agreement to Repay will be mailed, and students will be given approximately 10 days to respond.
+If so, another invoice along with an Agreement to Repay will be mailed to the student, who will have approximately 10 days to respond.
 Students may either pay the balance in full or make payment arrangements.
-Should students fail to respond, repay, or enter into an agreement to repay, the amount owed will be referred to the Department of Education for collection.
+If the student fails to respond, make payment, or enter into an agreement to repay, the amount owed will be referred to the Department of Education for collection.

-The student's withdrawal date is defined as:
+A student's withdrawal date is defined as:

 • The actual date the student began the withdrawal process; or,